mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> YARN/RM Lab: Doing the Math

 * [Use this guide](http://www.cloudera.com/content/cloudera/en/documentation/core/v5-3-x/topics/cdh_ig_yarn_tuning.html), if needed, to answer the following questions.
-    * How many vcores and how much RAM do you have on your EC2 nodes?
     * How much RAM does an Impalad process need, at minimum?
     * What percentage of RAM should be earmarked for the OS and system services?
-    * Under what conditions might you allocate 2 cores to YARN for every spindle on a worker node?
+    * Under what condition(s) would you allot two cores per spindle in your calculations?
-    * Using the Container Formulas in Table 8, calculate the value for mapreduce.jobs.maps on your cluster.
+    * Assume 20 vcores, 128 MB RAM, and ten spindles on eight worker nodes.
+Using the Container Formulas listed in Table 8, what is the derived value for mapreduce.jobs.maps?
 Show your work carefully.

 Email these questions and your answers to them to the instructors.